(President 7/3/84; amended 10/95; 10/97; 3/10; 3/13; 8/14)

 - research activities should be suspended;

-- there is an immediate need to protect the interests of the person(s) making the allegations or of the individual(s) who is/are the subject of the allegations, as well as his or her co- investigators and associates, if any;
+- there is an immediate need to protect the interests of the person(s) making the allegations or of the individual(s) who is/are the subject of the allegations, as well as their co- investigators and associates, if any;

 - it is probable that the alleged incident is going to be reported publicly, so that the agency may take appropriate steps to safeguard evidence and protect the rights of those involved;